steadfastengineering/bluetooth-jammer/README.md

 ## Performance
 Performance highly depends on the specific hardware chosen.
 Some antennas are well paired with your tranceiver or power amplifier, others are not.
 I have personally found the best performance using an omnidirectional dipole antenna, better than a small Yagi antenna.
 With a power amplifier driven at 5.5V I have seen complete audio jamming of small bluetooth speakers at 30 feet.

+## Notes
+I'm sure many firmware or other NRF24 projects are capable of driving this device, RogueMaster with FZ-nRF24 plugin just happens to be what I used and found to work.

 ## Disclaimer
 Jamming can be illegal, ensure you have permission to jam in your area.
 I am not responsible for any damages caused by jamming.
 Use at your own risk.
 This is intended for educational purposes.